 Discussion

 Our results suggest that adolescent vape exposure is associated with increased airflow obstruction and increased expression of inflammatory genes in the nasal epithelium of subjects who vape.
-Our work provides critical evidence of the negative impact of vape exposure on respiratory outcomes even in early adolescense.
-To the best of our knowledge, these data are the first to demonstrate that vape exposure is associated with abnormal lung function even in early adolescence and shows the detrimental impact of vape exposure during a critical window of lung function development.
+Our work provides critical evidence of the negative impact of vape exposure on respiratory outcomes even in early adolescence.
+To the best of our knowledge, these data are the first to demonstrate that vape exposure is associated with abnormal lung function in early adolescence and shows the detrimental impact of vape exposure during a critical window of lung function development.

 Our findings are consistent with existing literature in adults demonstrating that short-term exposure to e-cigs increases airway resistance and is associated with decreased measures of lung function after exposure [12].
 We identified significant differences in IOS measures between vapers and non-vaping control subjects.
 To date, there have been few studies in humans looking at e-cig use and lung function measures and none have looked at long term exposures and their effects on lung function.
 A previous study on the acute effects of vape exposure on airway physiology and respiratory symptoms in COPD smokers, asthmatic smokers, "healthy" smokers and healthy never smokers after e-cig use identified an increase in airways resistance (ΔRaw) in asthmatic (p=0.034) and healthy smokers (p=0.004).
 Additionally, an increase in airway resistance was noted in never smokers after using e-cigs with (p<0.005) or without (p<0.001) nicotine [41].
 Another study on documented e-cig exposures revealed adverse changes to respiratory metrics and markers of inflammation after a 5 minute e-cig use session.
 The authors observed that R5, a marker of total airway resistance, had increased post e-cig use in both healthy controls and mild asthmatics.
 Notably, the increase in airway resistance was significantly higher among the mild asthmatics [42].